This post may contain affiliate links.

 When it comes to hostas and fertilizers you can’t go wrong applying manure or composted manure.
 Simply lightly pack a couple of inches of manure or composted manure to the surface of the soil at the beginning of each growing season.
 For optimum results make sure that the plant has an inch or so space away from the manure layered.
 This will help enhance the health of your hostas and keep them looking gorgeous all season long.

 Some of the commercial hosta growers use a slow release fertilizer such as osmocote.
-This product can be found at your local garden center or at stores such as Menards or Home Depot.
+You can buy osmocote on Amazon or at your local garden center or at stores such as Menards or Home Depot.
 The advantage of this type of fertilizer is there is less of a chance of plant burn since fertilizer is released over time.
 I incorporate slow release fertilizer into the soil before transplanting hostas.
 I have found an application in June will produce some nice new growth which will be visible in August.

 Reprinted with permission.